On Determining the Eigenprojection and Components of a Matrix: Determining the components and the minimal polynomial of a matrix

-The matrices $Z_{kj}$ are called the {\em components} of $A$.
-Here, the component $Z_{k0}$ is the eigenprojection of $A$ corresponding to $\lambda_k$,\, $k=1,\ldots,s$, the rest of the components being obtained by successive multiplication of $Z_{k0}$ by $A-\lambda_k\,I$ along with some numerical coefficients:
+The matrices $Z_{kj}$ are called the {\em components} of $A.$ Here, the component $Z_{k0}$ is the eigenprojection of $A$ corresponding to $\la_k,$\, $k=1\cdc s,$ the rest of the components being obtained by successive multiplication of $Z_{k0}$ by $A-\la_kI$ along with the factors\x{} $(j!)^{-1}$: